-When comparing Codelobster vs IntelliJ IDEA, the Slant community recommends IntelliJ IDEA for most people.
-In the question“What are the best IDEs for Node.js?”
-IntelliJ IDEA is ranked 10th while Codelobster is ranked 14th.
+When comparing Codelobster vs Intellij IDEA, the Slant community recommends Intellij IDEA for most people.
+In the question“What are the best IDEs for web development?”
+Intellij IDEA is ranked 8th while Codelobster is ranked 14th.
 The most important reason people chose Intellij IDEA is:

 Ranked in these QuestionsQuestion Ranking

 Pro Special support for JQuery through the jQuery plugin

 The jQuery support (when you install the jQuery plugin) is great.
 It adds function definitions so that autocomplete works as intended.
 Furthermore, the IDE knows about the logic of the different libraries and frameworks and can understand that